Kenny2github/skule-bylaws/policies/orientation-governance-policy.md

 1. Given the large number of individuals who hold positions in Orientation as well as other positions within the Engineering Society and the resulting conflicts of interest, it is necessary for Orientation to maintain institutional independence to protect the experience of incoming first-year students.

 ## Interpretation
-1. This policy operates notwithstanding Policy Number “2013-02-01”, the [Policy on Complaints](policy-on-complaints.md).
-1. In any situations where this Policy contradicts the [Policy on Complaints](policy-on-complaints.md), this Policy shall have precedence.
 1. This policy does not override the University of Toronto Policy on Sexual Violence and Sexual Harassment nor any applicable municipal, provincial, and federal legislation (in particular, the Ontario Child, Youth and Family Services Act).
 All individuals involved with Orientation must comply with their obligations under the University of Toronto Policy on Sexual Violence and Sexual Harassment as well as any applicable municipal, provincial, and federal legislation.

 # Appointed Members